nad5na/montecarlo/README.md

             purpose: take a number of Die objects (all with same faces) and roll them a certain amount of times, keeping track of outputs

-            inputs: list of the dice objects that will be used, number of rolls for each die object, form for the output the game dataframe will be returned
+            inputs: list of the dice objects that will be used

             outputs: dataframe (wide or narrow) of the outcome of the 'roll' of each die object for each roll

             methods: play(): rolls a number of Die objects a number of times and keeps track of the outcomes show_results(): displays the outcomes from play() in either a wide table format or narrow table format
-attributes:
+publicly shared attributes:

             none

 methods:

-    __init__() method:
-        parameters: list of created Die() objects
-        return values: none
-        docstring:  purpose: takes list of Die objects and gets them ready to be rolled a certain amount of times
-                    inputs: list of Die objects
-                    outputs: none

     play() method:
         parameters: number (convertible to int) for how man times the Die object is to be rolled